mdminhazulhaque/aws-cli-cheatsheet/README.md

-### Tools Required
+### :wrench: Tools Required

 * aws https://aws.amazon.com/cli/
 * jq https://stedolan.github.io/jq/

-Disclaimer: All Resource, Account, ARN, Hostname etc are generated using [Faker](https://faker.readthedocs.io/en/master).
+:warning: Disclaimer: All Resource, Account, ARN, Hostname etc are generated using [Faker](https://faker.readthedocs.io/en/master).
 They do not match any real user data.

-### Pro Tip!
+### :information_source: Pro Tip!

-If you have multiple AWS Accounts, you can use bash alias like the following.
+:point_right: If you have multiple AWS Accounts, you can use bash alias like the following.
 So you no longer need to pass `--profile` to `aws` tool.

 ```bash
 alias aws-prod="aws --profile work-prod"